jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

     - On each logging call:
       - It is checked if the map contains a hash corresponding to that log call name, and
       - If so: the corresponding severity is read from the map,
-      - If not: the default severity is used.
+      - If not: the default severity is used,
+      - If the severity of the macro call >= the hashmap severity, the message is logged.
   - First, an empty hashmap is requested,
   - Then it is initialized with following arguments:
-    - Initial size is 2 (has to be power of 2 due to some optimization on lookup),
+    - Initial size is 2 (comments state that this has to be power of 2 due to some optimization on lookup),
     - Key size: sizeof(const char*),
     - Data size: sizeof(int),
     - Hash function,